katnaps/nixos-base/README.md

 users.users.katnaps = {
 ```

-once you've done that on to the next step, but before you install NixOS.
+once you have done that, on to the next step.
+But before you install NixOS.
 You will need to create flake.lock file from flake.nix, do so with

 ## nix flake update